HOW WE HOMESCHOOL AND TRAVEL

 Do you picture a car driving all over the place while the kids study notebooks in the back seat when I say “homeschool while traveling”?
 Because that’s not at all what I mean!

-We do not, what some families refer to as, “roadschool.”.
-In fact, when we drive from Point A to Point B we don’t even pick up textbooks (not only do we, instead, appreciate the wonders of God’s creation but we also utilize the benefits of year-round homeschooling – therefore we take lots of breaks.
-It’s a perfect homeschool schedule for traveling).
+We did not, what some families refer to as, “roadschool.”.
+In fact, when we went from Point A to Point B we didn't even pick up textbooks.
+We would do eyes open kinds of learning at God's creation.
+We also utilized the benefits of year-round homeschooling – therefore we took lots of breaks.
+It's a perfect homeschool schedule for traveling).

-Sometimes the living is spacious; sometimes we’re like sardines (but cleaning is easier when it’s like that, believe it or not!).
+Sometimes the living was spacious; sometimes it was like sardines (but cleaning was easier when it was like that, believe it or not!).

 Kids truly do appreciate schedules and routines, so imagine my surprise when the kiddos ran to check “what’s next” every day from my created planners, schedules, and meal plans that I taped on the hotel wall!

-We have a decent organization system for all the toys and games and just general basic crap that kids accumulate from everywhere and no where.
-Even my kids have developed into these cute little creative ninjas when it comes to storing and organizing our many homeschool books, read alouds, and chapter books.
+I had a decent organization system for all the toys and games and just general basic crap that kids accumulate from everywhere and no where.
+Even my kids had developed into these cute little creative ninjas when it came to storing and organizing our many homeschool books, read alouds, and chapter books.

 These are just a few of the examples we have learned over the years from our traveling, homeschool lifestyle!

-It’s been four interesting years of homeschooling & traveling, and what a wonderful opportunity for our children to see so many different local cultures.
-We’ve visited so many cool places, like Jamestown, Virginia!
+It was 5 interesting traveling while homeschool years, some of those years gave me my biggest life lessons.
+Those years also served as a wonderful opportunity for my children to see so many different local cultures.
+We’d visited so many cool places, like Jamestown, Virginia!
 (Hellooo Early Settlers Unit Study!)
-And with these unique opportunities I’ve been able to document and incorporate our journey into our everyday homeschool life.
+And with these unique opportunities I’d been able to document and incorporate our journey into our everyday homeschool life.

 This is how I can help you!
-Even if you don’t travel while you homeschool, I know without a doubt you will find inspiration & guidance from this site.
+Even if you don’t travel while you homeschool, like us nowadays, I know without a doubt you will find inspiration & guidance from this site.

 You CAN teach engaging learning activities with multiple age groups anywhere you’re at in the world!